 The Fire Fighters Foundation’s focus on education and risk mitigation helps educate children, families and communities that, while the risk is real, there are simple steps we can all take to help build strong, safe communities all across Wisconsin.

-For 23 years, the Milwaukee Journal Sentinel has been a partner on this award-winning program that saves lives through fire-safety education.
-The fun and engaging content within this newspaper teaches students about fire prevention, gas and electrical safety, and risk reduction in their homes.
-We distribute copies of the Fire Safety Newspapers in Education to schools, fire departments, and community organizations, as well as within every Gannett Sunday paper in Wisconsin to kick off Fire Prevention Week.
-In 2020, a total of around 400,000 physical copies were distributed around the state and demand for digital access to he content is greater than ever before.
+For 26 years, the Milwaukee Journal Sentinel has been a partner on this award-winning program that saves lives through fire safety education.
+The fun and engaging content within this newspaper educates readers on burn prevention, the importance of smoke alarms and fire sprinklers, home fire escape planning, gas and electrical safety, and everyday risk reduction in their homes.
+Each year, approximately 500,000 copies are distributed to schools, fire departments, community organizations, and newspaper subscribers around the state.

-Every year we put on a Fire Safety Recognition Luncheon to recognize the individuals, companies, and fire departments who continue to help us serve as champions for burn survivors, fire fighters, and safe communities all across Wisconsin.
+Each year, we host a Fire Safety Recognition Luncheon to recognize the individuals, companies, and fire departments who continue to help us serve as champions for burn survivors, fire fighters, and safe communities all across Wisconsin.
 We also recognize Burn Camp staff for their milestone years of service at camp.
-We are now accepting nominations for our 31st Annual Fire Safety Recognition Luncheon, to be held in October, 2021.